benjaminion/upgrading-ethereum-book/src/book.md

 In the Altair implementation, if one-third of validators were to be slashed simultaneously, they would have around two-thirds of their stake burned (20 ETH each).
 The plan is to increase this later to their full stake (32 ETH each).
 At that point with, say, nine million Ether staked, the cost of reverting a finalised block would be three million of the attackers' Ether being permanently burned and the attackers being expelled from the network.

-It is obligatory at this point to quote (or paraphrase) Vlad Zamfir: comparing proof of stake to proof of work, "it’s as though your ASIC farm burned down if you participated in a 51% attack".
+It is obligatory at this point to quote (or paraphrase) Vlad Zamfir: comparing proof of stake to proof of work, "it's as though your ASIC farm burned down if you participated in a 51% attack".

 For more on the mechanics of economic finality, see below under [Slashing](/part2/incentives/slashing), and for more on the rationale and justification, see the section on Casper FFG.
 [TODO: link to Casper FFG when written.]